 3. Personalizing Content

-Here’s how you can get started –
+Here’s how you can initiate personalized communication:

 5. Collecting Feedback

+Instead of waiting for customers to complain publicly, seek feedback actively to increase goodwill and detect at-risk accounts.
 Automate Net Promoter Score surveys to every customer after a certain period of time to stay at the top of the game.
 If someone’s dissatisfied, personally reach out to them and try to mitigate the risk as fast as possible.

-You can even automate post-sales feedback interviews with new customers to find improvement areas and to encourage them to come back.
+You can even automate post-sales feedback interviews with new customers to find improvement areas and encourage them to come back.

-6. Re-engaging Inactive Customers
+6. Re-Engaging Inactive Customers

-Sometimes even the most loyal customers defect for the tiniest of reasons.
-To gently remind these customers, or to reactivate old accounts, you need to have an automated practice in place that’ll nudge them towards taking a guided action.
+Sometimes, even the most loyal customers defect for the tiniest of reasons.
+To gently remind these customers or to reactivate old accounts, you need to have an automated practice in place that’ll nudge them towards taking a guided action.